dapperlabs/dapper-supported-transactions/purchase-nft-marketplace/README.md

 # Purchase NFT (Marketplace)

 This transcation purchases an NFT on a peer-to-peer marketplace (i.e. **not** directly from a dapp).
-This tranasction will also initialize the buyer's NFT collection on their account if it has not already been initialized.
+This transaction will also initialize the buyer's NFT collection on their account if it has not already been initialized.

 ## Transaction Arguments